-I’m Becki and I’m a British Travel Press award winning writer and avid explorer.
+I’m Becki Enright and I’m a British Travel Press award-winning writer, blogger and avid explorer.

-While my childhood years were spent staring at maps, I didn’t start embarking on grand adventures until I was a teenager, visiting Russia and Europe on school trips to learn about Cold War history.
-By 2007, at the age of 24, I’d quit spending my money on short package breaks and had saved enough money to take off on my first independent trip to another place I had studied enthusiastically in text books – Vietnam.
+While my childhood years were spent staring at maps, I didn’t start embarking on grand adventures until I was a young girl, visiting Russia and Europe on school trips to learn about Cold War history.
+By 2007, at the age of 24, I’d quit spending my money on short package breaks and had saved enough money to take off on my first independent trip to another place I had studied enthusiastically in textbooks – Vietnam.

-I volunteered in Madagascar, travelled round North India and booked a long trip to Cambodia, Laos and Thailand to start.
+I volunteered in Madagascar, travelled around North India and booked a long trip to Cambodia, Laos and Thailand to start.

-This website first came about over two years ago when I quit and sold everything (yes, that familiar story) to leave for what was meant to be an initial 18 month adventure around the world.
-My passion for insightful travel, combined with my inherent love for English literature, history and sociology, alongside the skills harnessed from my 10 year PR career, led me to setting up the blog ‘Backpacker Becki’ and growing it as a go-to resource for those wanting to travel in a similar way.
+This travel blog and website first came about in 2012 when I left home for what was meant to be an initial 18-month solo female travel adventure around the world.
+My passion for insightful travel, combined with my inherent love for English literature, history and sociology, alongside the skills harnessed from my former decade-long consumer brands PR career, led me to set up this website and growing it as a go-to resource for those wanting to travel in a similar way.

-I ended up staying in Southeast and East Asia for 15 months, cementing myself as an expert in that region, growing my business and returning home.
-Back home in London I scooped the British Travel Press Awards Blogger of the Year accolade, set up a separate travel PR consultancy arm to my business (where I merge the art of brand communication with storytelling and exploration) and I continued to travel.
+I ended up living and travelling in Southeast and East Asia for 15 months, cementing myself as an expert in that region, growing my business and returning home after two years on the road.
+Back home in London, I scooped the British Travel Press Awards Blogger of the Year accolade, and later set up a separate copywriting business, where I merge the art of communication with storytelling.

-I’ve been on the road full-time for two years now, and my travel plans continue to unravel.
-You will find me wandering without a map, seeking the company of locals, debating the multi-layers of a country, or working hard in a quirky coffee shop… writing all about it.
+I’ve been a travel writer for 10 years now and currently live in Vienna, Austria, which I use as my main home base while I travel for work.
+You will find me wandering without a map, seeking the company of locals, debating the multi-layers of a country, or at one with my laptop writing all about it.